 (2) The entrant must either be the sole owner of the copyright in the entry(s) submitted or have secured the written permission of the copyright owner or any joint owners of copyright to submit the entry(s) into the Competition.
 A copy of any such written permission must be supplied to the Owners on request.

 (3) In the event that an entrant is not the sole copyright owner of the entry(s), the entrant agrees to notify the Owners at the date of submission, providing the names of all copyright owners.

 (4) Ownership of the copyright in any entry submitted to the Competition will remain with the copyright owner(s).
 The photographer will be credited (eg © photographer’s name).
 The photographer agrees that the Owners will not be liable to the photographer in the event of inadvertent omission of the credit.

-(5) By entering the Competition, the entrant grants to the Owners a non-exclusive, irrevocable licence to reproduce, publish, exhibit and communicate to the public, by any means and in all media throughout the world, any entry which has been selected by the Jury (including for the public vote).
-This licence is granted only for use in relation to the Competition, Exhibition and Touring Exhibition, which shall include (with the right to sub-license where necessary) any of the following uses:
+(5) By entering the Competition, the entrant grants to the Owners a non-exclusive, irrevocable licence to reproduce, publish, exhibit and communicate to the public, by any means and in all media throughout the world, any entry.
+This licence is granted only for use in relation to the Competition, Exhibition and Touring Exhibition, which shall include (with the right to sub-license where necessary) - but will not be limited to - any of the following uses: